Armed Forces of the Principality of Serbia: The first military schools and factories

-Army of Mihailo Obrenović (1860-1868)
+Army under Prince Mihailo Obrenović (1860–1868)

-In 1858.
-Prince Miloš Obrenović returned to power in Serbia with the support of France and Russia, who were dissatisfied with the pro-Austrian policy of the Serbian government.
+In 1858, Prince Miloš Obrenović returned to power in Serbia with the support of France and Russia, who were dissatisfied with the pro-Austrian policy of the Serbian government.
 His son and heir, Prince Mihailo (ruled 1860–67), led a very ambitious foreign policy, aimed at the liberation of all the South-Slavic peoples.
 In 1861.
 Prince Mihailo founded Ministry of War (led by French colonel Hyppolyte Mondain), doubled the size of the Regular Army (to 3,529 men) and declared the foundation of the Serbian National Militia (Народна војска, Narodna vojska), which conscripted all the men aged 20–50 for the compulsory military service.
 People's Militia was divided into the First (men under the age of 35) and the Second class, organized into territorial battalions (62 in number) and regiments (17, one in each county).
-There were also 17 squardons of cavalry, 17 pioneer units of 60 men each, and 6 artillery batteries (1,200 men).
+There were also 17 squadrons of cavalry, 17 pioneer units of 60 men each, and 6 artillery batteries (1,200 men).
 The First class could field about 50,000 men, the Second about 40,000.
 Every county had its own military department, with several regular officers and NCOs, who organized recruitment, supplies, armament and training of National Militia.
 Military training was done on Sundays and holidays: battalions trained for 2 days every other week, and regiments 15 days a year.
-NCOs and officers under the rank of captain were selected from the common people, mostly peasants, by the county elders, battalion and squadron commanders were selected by the Minister of War, and regimet commanders were appointed by the Prince.
+NCOs and officers under the rank of captain were selected from the common people, mostly peasants, by the county elders, battalion and squadron commanders were selected by the Minister of War, and regiment commanders were appointed by the Prince.
 Military service was without pay, and militiamen were expected to provide their own weapons and clothing.

 In 1862.
 Serbian People's Militia existed on paper only: less than a half of the militiamen had serviceable rifles.
-Hovever, in 1863.
-Serbia received some 31.000 (or 39.200) old percussion muskets from Russia (Russian musket model 1845): these muskets vere converted to rifles in Kragujevac and became the standard weapon of the National Militia.
+However, in 1863.
+Serbia received some 31,000 (or 39,200) old percussion muskets from Russia (Russian musket model 1845): these muskets were converted to rifles in Kragujevac and became the standard weapon of the National Militia.
 In 1866. new military schools were opened in Beograd and Kragujevac, to provide Militia officers with basic training in tactics, fortification and topography.
 In 1867. the first Serbian breechloading rifles (Green model 1867) were made in Belgrade Arsenal, converting some 27,000 Austrian decommissioned Lorenz rifles.